Scroll down past the schedule for photos and info on our locations within Nicaragua.

-- If you cancel more than 2 months out for any reason, your deposit can be transferred to a later retreat.
+- If you cancel 3 months out for any reason, your deposit can either be transferred to

-- The balance for the retreat is due 1 month prior to the start of the retreat.
-If you cancel within a month, we cannot refund or transfer your payment unless we are able to fill your spot either with a friend that you send us or someone on the waiting list.
-If you have offered to pay the balance in cash on arrival but cancel within a month, the full payment is still due.
+- If you cancel within 2 months of the retreat date, we cannot refund your deposit unless we are able to fill your spot either with a friend that you send us or someone on the waiting list.

 Since last minute injuries, illnesses, work emergencies, or deaths in the family unfortunately do happen, we HIGHLY recommend travel insurance.

 I found this website travelinsurancereview.net which gives an overview of travel insurance needs and companies with an option to review quotes from different companies.
 You have the option to purchase travel medical insurance in the case of getting injured while on the trip – which I think is probably not necessary if you have health insurance at home.
 The part that I think is really important is Trip Cancellation Coverage.

 You may also just click the add on travel insurance policy that most airlines offer when you buy your ticket.